 In the traumatic moments during and after a car crash, every individual will react differently.
 Some will sit frozen in fear, some will cry as the reality of the situation sets in, some will begin taking action immediately to determine if anyone is hurt, and, unfortunately, others will choose to flee.
+If you’ve been in an accident where the other vehicle has fled the scene, contact a New Jersey hit-and-run attorney today.

 Peter N. Davis & Associates is your trusted ally in resolving car accident claims, whether you are in Lodi, Paterson, or any of the surrounding New Jersey communities.
 We want to arm you with the knowledge you need to pursue your personal injury case.
 Filing a claim for a hit-and-run accident is a complex legal process that requires a careful hand to ensure no detail is overlooked.
 If you would like legal advice or support, do not hesitate to contact a representative from our firm.
-In the meantime, following the steps below will put you ahead of the game and protect you in the upcoming claims process
+In the meantime, following the steps below will put you ahead of the game and protect you in the upcoming claims process.

 Contact the Police and Other Emergency Personnel